-To recap, last month right-wing website RedState (which we will not be linking to here) published a story leaking nude photos of Hill and exposing a polyamorous relationship with her now-estranged husband Kenny Heslep and a younger female campaign staffer—information that Hill claims Heslep provided to the outlet out of spite.
-He also allegedly released text messages from the campaign staffer that suggest that her relationship with Hill and Heslep was, if not abusive, at least toxic.
-Adding fuel to the fire, Heslep even accused Hill of having an inappropriate relationship with her legislative director, which she has denied.
+Last month right-wing website RedState (which we will not be linking here) published a story leaking nude photos of Hill and exposing her nonmonogamous relationship with her now-estranged husband Kenny Heslep and a younger campaign staffer—information Hill claims Heslep provided to the outlet out of spite.
+Heslep also allegedly released text messages from the campaign staffer that suggest her relationship with Hill and Heslep was potentially abusive.
+Additionally, Heslep even accused Hill of having another inappropriate relationship with her legislative director, which she has denied.

 The Washington Post published “What actually mattered in the Katie Hill scandal — and what didn’t,” in which columnist Monica Hesse encourages forgiveness, writing, “Katie Hill was pushed out for all the wrong reasons, but she’s trying to do the decent human thing now.”
-And several of Hill’s friends and colleagues in Congress, including Representative Ayanna Pressley, spoke out in her favor and tweeted their support.
+And several of Hill’s friends and colleagues in Congress, including Representative Ayanna Pressley, have spoken out in her favor, often tweeting their support.

 I have no doubt that so many people who have survived abusive revenge porn felt seen & heard today.
 You have many more chapters ahead sis & I look forward to all the good you’ll do.— Ayanna Pressley (@AyannaPressley) October 31, 2019

 “We have an entire culture that needs to change and we see it with clarity today” @RepKatieHill